Published February 14, 2018

-The popular event will take place from 2-4:30 p.m. in the Mainstage theater in the Center for the Arts, North Campus.
+The celebration will take place from 2:30-5 p.m.
+Feb.
+17 at the Center for the Arts.